 But today I’m having a gap in time from thinking about ‘ridiculous, furious, smug and liars’ because no one should have to have words like that in their heads too often or for too long.

 So I’ve been reading a novel by Deborah Levy for most of this morning, out here in the yard of the house we’re not leaving.
 My first new novel in nine weeks of obedient lockdown.
-Brought here by a friend on a bike from my favourite bookshop, and every word treasured.
+Brought here by a friend on a bike from my favourite bookshop, via Peloton, an Agile book delivery.
+And every word treasured.
 Treasured so much that I’ve stopped reading it for a while now while I type this.
 So there’ll be a gap before I run out of the fifty pages I’ve got left.

 A gap in time, between fury and whatever comes next.
 I’m happy out here.